Vz0n/personal-web/README.md

-# Portal website
+# Legacy Portal website

-This is just my portal page for https://vzon.moe, there's no more interesting stuff in here.
+This was my old portal page for https://vzon.moe.
+Now i'm using a new web made in Astro.

 Licensed under [GPLv3](/LICENSE).